pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 - deduplicate-departures:
 Adding the executionMode `DataObjectStateIncrementalMode` to the Data Object allows us to store Information about the Data Object's state in the global state file that is written after each run of the Smart Data Lake Builder.
 :::caution
 Remeber that the time interval in `ext-departures` should not be larger than a week.
 As mentioned, we will implement a simple incremental query logic that always queries from the last execution time until the current execution.
-So please choose a time window tha lies in the past week from now.
+So please choose a time window that lies in the past week from now.
 :::
 ## Define state variables
 To make use of the new configured execution mode, we need state variables.
 Add the following two variables to our CustomWebserviceDataObject.